apache/superset/CONTRIBUTING.md

 In general, small PRs are always easier to review than large PRs.
 The best practice is to break your work into smaller independent PRs and refer to the same issue.
 This will greatly reduce turnaround time.

+If you wish to share your work which is not ready to merge yet, create a [Draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+This will enable maintainers and the CI runner to prioritize mature PR's.

 Finally, never submit a PR that will put master branch in broken state.
 If the PR is part of multiple PRs to complete a large feature and cannot work on its own, you can create a feature branch and merge all related PRs into the feature branch before creating a PR from feature branch to master.

 ### Protocol